efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 - Once per day you get a **free** 10 times lottery spin, don't forget to do it!
 - You'll get 20 Dice Fragments for winning a Ranked Duel up to three times a day.
 - Similar to the previous Battle City event, the "Treasure Room" will appear form April 29th onwards which rewards you with tons of Millennium Coins!
-- It is speculated that Yami Yugi will get the new skill {Card of Sanctity} after May 3rd!
+- It is speculated that Yami Yugi will get the new Skill {Card of Sanctity} after May 3rd!

 ### Rewards